type-info/rgbw-ctrl/README.md

 # RGBW Controller

 This repository provides the firmware for an ESP32 based RGBW LED controller together with an Angular web application for configuration.
 The device exposes Wi‑Fi and Bluetooth Low Energy services so it can be configured directly from a browser via Web Bluetooth.
-It also supports Alexa integration and OTA firmware updates.
+It also supports Alexa integration, OTA firmware updates, and real-time communication via WebSocket.

 ## BOOT Button Behavior
 The BOOT button on the board has multiple context-sensitive behaviors: